spanner/radiant-event_map-extension/README.md

 # Event Map Extension for Radiant

-This extension adds google-mapping to the [event_calendar](http://github.com/radiant/radiant-event-calendar-extension).
-It is controller rather than tag-based, returning predefined page parts that you can include in a radiant layout and style however you prefer.
+This extension adds mapping to the [event_calendar](http://github.com/radiant/radiant-event-calendar-extension).
+It will geocode your events automatically based on the address of the venue, or you can supply a postal code, UK postcode or grid reference for greater precision.

+Events can be displayed on a google map and you can create links to bing or google maps that display the location of each event.

 ## Installation